 OK, the biggest question I’m asked is “How the heck do you make the scroll on the ends?”.
 This design feature can really make or break the pergola appearance.
 In this video, I had a mental picture of what I wanted it to look like in my head before I started.
 So, I just drew it out with my eyes closed.
 Funny, I know but very true.
 Knowing it would look a lot different once cut out so I cut one to try it.

-Place the rafters at 16 inches on center for a nice look, but for better shade you may want to try 10 or 12 inches on center “a part”.
+Place the rafters at 16 inches on center for a nice look, but for the better shade, you may want to try 10 or 12 inches on center “apart”.

 How to build a pergola